-The role of the Compensation Committee includes (i) reviewing and approving corporate goals and objectives relevant to our Chief Executive Officer's compensation, (ii) evaluating our Chief Executive Officer's performance in light of the Company's goals and objectives, and determining and approving our Chief Executive Officer's compensation level based on this evaluation, and (iii) making recommendations to the Board with respect to compensation, incentive compensation plans and equity-based plans for all of our employees, including officers other than our Chief Executive Officer.
+The role of the Compensation Committee includes (i) reviewing and approving corporate goals and objectives relevant to our Chief Executive Officer's compensation, (ii) evaluating our Chief Executive Officer's performance in light of the Company's goals and objectives, and determining and approving our Chief Executive Officer's compensation level based on this evaluation, (iii) making recommendations to the Board of Directors with respect to compensation, incentive compensation plans and equity-based plans for all of our employees, and (iv) reviewing and evaluating non-employee/outside director compensation.
 The members of the Compensation Committee consist of Messrs.
-Trunfio, Cash and Perlberg who are independent directors under Rule 5605(a) (2) of the Nasdaq Listing Rules.
-Mr. Cash joined the Compensation Committee upon his appointment to the Board in October 2001 and Mr. Trunfio was appointed to the Compensation Committee as its Chairman, effective January 1, 2014.
+Trunfio, Cash, and Perlberg who are independent directors under the Commission's rules and Rule 5605(a) (2) of the Nasdaq Listing Rules.
+Mr. Cash was appointed to the Compensation Committee in May 2005 and Mr. Trunfio was appointed to the Compensation Committee as its Chairman, effective January 1, 2014.
 Mr. Perlberg was appointed to the Compensation Committee, effective May 12, 2015.
-During 2016, there were 5 meetings of the Compensation Committee.
-The Compensation Committee has adopted a written charter, which is available on our website as described under "Committees of the Board of Directors."
+During 2019, there were seven meetings of the Compensation Committee.